 If a student should feel unable to sign either of the above pledges, he or she should attach a brief explanation.

-Tentative Class Schedule and Assignments: Will depend on the number of research teams, thus will be finalized after team projects and members have been identified.
+Tentative Class Schedule and Assignments: This will depend on the number of research teams and thus will be finalized after team projects and members have been identified.